 This is a chance to experience being empowered to act from our heart’s deepest wishes, and go beyond the human habitual norms of care in our actions.

-The first episode of Sacred Places will be a clean up.
+The first style of Sacred Places retreats will be a clean up.
 We will have a day of action in each of our local areas, perhaps you’ve already noticed a nature spot you would love to see cleaner than it is right now.

 If you’re near an ocean or a waterway, a woodland or fields, or a scrubland or a side of road, you will have noticed and can feel how our human nature is living in mother nature.
 This living planet is home to countless other beings, and it is time to act for them too.